Noble-Lab/casanovo/docs/faq.md

 Consequently, if Casanovo has been executed multiple times already, it might temporarily not be able to communicate with GitHub.
 You can avoid this error by explicitly specifying the model file using the `--model` parameter.

+**Casanovo is very slow even when running on the GPU.
+How can I speed it up?**

+It is highly recommended to run Casanovo on the GPU to get the maximum performance.
+If Casanovo is slow despite that your system has a GPU, the GPU might not be configured correctly for Casanovo.
+A quick test to verify that Casanovo is using your (CUDA-enabled) GPU is to run `watch nvidia-smi` in your terminal.
+If Casanovo has access to the GPU, you should see it listed in the bottom process table and the "Volatile GPU-Util" column at the top right should show activity while Casanovo is processing the data.

+If Casanovo is not listed in the `nvidia-smi` output, it is not using your GPU.
+This is commonly caused by an incompatibility between your NVIDIA drivers and Pytorch.
+Although Pytorch is installed automatically when installing Casanovo, in this case we recommend to reinstall it manually according to the following steps:

+1. Uninstall the current version of Pytorch: `pip uninstall torch`
+2. Install the latest version of the NVIDIA drivers using the [official CUDA Toolkit](https://developer.nvidia.com/cuda-downloads).
+If supported by your system, an easy alternative can be conda using `conda install -c nvidia cuda-toolkit`.
+3. Install the latest version of Pytorch according to the [instructions on the Pytorch website](https://pytorch.org/get-started/locally/).

+Try to run Casanovo again and use `watch nvidia-smi` to inspect whether it can use the GPU now.
+If this is still not yet the case, please [open an issue on GitHub](https://github.com/Noble-Lab/casanovo/issues/new).
+Include full information about your system set-up, the installed CUDA toolkit and Pytorch versions, and the troubleshooting steps you have performed.

 **I get a "CUDA out of memory" error when trying to run Casanovo.
 Help!**

 This means that there was not enough (free) memory available on your GPU to run Casanovo, which is especially likely to happen when you are using a smaller, consumer-grade GPU.